Lepovirta/yahe/README.md

 # Yet Another Hints Extension

-I wasn't fully satisfied with the hit-a-hint extensions available for Chrome in the Chrome web store, so I made my own.
+I wasn't fully satisfied with the hit-a-hint extensions available for Chrome and Firefox, so I made my own.
 These are the existing extensions that worked as inspiration for this one:

 * [Hints script in DWB][hhdwb]
 * [Hit-a-Hint for Opera][hhopera] (hint code generation)